Clinical & Translational Science Awards Scholars Program

 Other CTSA Scholars Program Training Requirements

-Scholars must complete the Ethical Conduct of Research course at Sackler Institute of Graduate Biomedical Sciences, or an equivalent course, and the Short Course in Team Science, a one-week course that explains the advantages, methodologies, and challenges of cross-disciplinary research.
+Scholars must complete the Ethical Conduct of Research course at Vilcek Institute of Graduate Biomedical Sciences, or an equivalent course, and the Short Course in Team Science, a one-week course that explains the advantages, methodologies, and challenges of cross-disciplinary research.

 You also attend Translational Research Education and Careers Grand Rounds, a monthly seminar focused on junior faculty advancement, and present your research at the Translational Research in Progress seminars.